 Admit patients to a telemetry unit to monitor for acute dysrhythmias.
 Pay strict attention to the patient's fluid balance and closely monitor fluid input and output.
 Maintain a negative fluid balance in patients who are fluid-overloaded by using diuretics or hemodialysis (in patients with renal failure).

 Check cardiac enzyme levels to evaluate for MI.
-Stress testing can also be performed during hospitalization to evaluate for reversible ischemia as the cause of pulmonary edema.
+Stress testing or cardiac catheterization can also be performed during hospitalization to evaluate for reversible ischemia as the cause of pulmonary edema.

-Consider electrocardiography to evaluate for evidence of acute valvular dysfunction and wall-motion abnormalities and to assess the patient's ejection fraction.
+Consider echocardiography to evaluate for evidence of acute valvular dysfunction and wall-motion abnormalities and to assess the patient's ejection fraction.
 Patients with poor ejection fractions or severe dilated cardiomyopathies are often given digoxin.

 In general, begin with oral vasodilator therapy, most commonly ACE inhibitors.
 If the patient was initially treated with inotropic medications, wean the patient off of these as soon as his or her condition is stable, to minimize adverse effects.